 April 17, 2013: I was sitting at the table with C (4).
 He said, “Holy sakes Mom!
 I got two holes!”
-Then he threw his foot up on the table and showed me two holes in his sock.
+Then he threw his foot up onto the table and showed me two holes in his sock.

 April 23, 2013: C (4) got mad at E (1) and called her a homeless guy.

 June 1, 2013: C (4) asked Dad if he was working with pants.
 We were really confused.
-Eventually we realized C was talking about one of Dad’s co-workers named Gene.
+Eventually, we realized C was talking about one of Dad’s co-workers named Gene.

 June 20, 2013: E pulled a bunch of wipes out of the container and C looked at her and said, “That’s why we can’t be best friends.”